RupeshKumar4511/Web-Designing-and-Development/README.md

     return element * 2 + index; // Multiply element by 2 and add its index
 });

-console.log(result); // Output: [20, 41, 62]
+// map method store the each element after operation into an array. console.log(result); // Output: [20, 41, 62]